sparksp/womble-2012/application/views/index.md

 How do I get a place?
 ---------------------

-You need to pay a £5 non-refundable deposit by 31<sup>st</sup> January 2012 and then the remaining £30 by 1<sup>st</sup> June.
+You need to pay a £5 non-refundable deposit by 31<sup>st</sup> March 2012 and then the remaining £30 by 1<sup>st</sup> June.
 Cheques payable to "Leicestershire Scout Council".
-By the 31<sup>st</sup> January you need to choose what you want to do as we’ll be booking the instructors early.
+By the 31<sup>st</sup> March you need to choose what you want to do as we’ll be booking the instructors early.
 So complete the booking form and press [**Book Now**](/booking/new), you’ll then be contacted with how much you owe us.

 The small print <small>and a few life lessons</small>
 -----------------------------------------------------